 But looking at prison through the eyes of a 40-year-old man is a much different experience than seeing it through the eyes of a scared little 18-year-old kid.
 And recently, after decades of fortifying this hardened exterior and living with a conditioned mindset that places toughness over all other attributes, a series of books, films, and extraordinary people have wandered into my life with an unmistakable message: there is nothing more honorable, more radical, more standup than the path of kindness.
 Especially in such a hopeless world.

 Suddenly—no, not suddenly—gradually, I wanted this more than anything else.
 Militant kindness.
 Love without fear.
 A wide open heart.
 For someone who has spent years coveting the appearance of fearlessness and physical strength, the concept of kindness, regardless of consequence, was a revelation.
 A last shot at a life of meaning and authenticity.
 I wanted to get back to the me I was before all of this acting BS began, back to the kid I built these walls to protect.

 Kindness.
 It seems like such an easy choice.
 But a crazy thing happens when you drop your guard and step from behind that icy standoffish barrier: people become comfortable around you.
 Comfortable enough to open up, to confide in you, and occasionally, comfortable enough to hurt you.
 Or at least say things that are damaging to your ego.
 But that is what we want, isn’t it?
 It’s what I want.
 This lonely half-life of keeping the world at arm’s length for a false sense of safety and to defend the ego is a fool’s game and the exhaustive struggle to continue propping up an illusion is not only cowardice, it’s treasonous.
-Only kindness matters.

-[This post first appeared on malcolmivey.com in October 2014.
-It was picked up by Huffington Post and appeared on that website in November 2014.]
+[This post first appeared on malcolmivey.com 10/30/14 and was featured on Huffington Post on 11/29/14.]

 4 thoughts on “The radical choice of militant kindness”